 First and foremost, let us define the true meaning of the word “vacuum”.
 A vacuum is a space partially exhausted from which air has been removed through artificial means.
 Conversely, a vacuum cleaner is a device of creating, containing.
 As well as utilizing a partial vacuum for cleaning as in a vacuum cleaning system.

-Airflow relates to air volume and is entirely different from the suction.
-A high-efficiency vacuum must have the ability to move 156 (CFM) while a high-efficiency vacuum cleaner particularly designed for the removal of liquids might only have the ability to move 88 (CFM).
+Airflow relates to air volume and is entirely different from suction.
+A high-efficiency vacuum must have the ability to move 156 (CFM).
+In contrast, a high-efficiency vacuum cleaner, particularly designed to remove liquids, might only have the ability to move 88 (CFM).

-Hence, it is the balance between the CFM rating and the “inches of water lift” rating of a vacuum cleaner which determines its most appropriate cleaning application.
+Hence, the balance between the CFM rating and the “inches of water lift” rating of a vacuum cleaner determines its most appropriate cleaning application.